 For extra value, look for angel investors with a real estate background or geographic location that meets your needs.

 Angels use their own private money in exchange for an equity ownership.
-They're looking for companies with the possibility of rapid growth and like to see a return of around 15% or better on their investment over a 5 to 7 year period.
+They're looking for companies with the possibility of rapid growth and like to see a return of 20 - 40% on their investment over a 5 to 7 year period.

 Most people think applying is complicated but it does not need to be.
 The process consists of the paperwork, application processes and reviews.
 To increase the chances of approval, it's best to have a professional mortgage team put together and submit your loan.